pere-gr/vanillabrick/README.md

 ---

-## Why BrickUI?
+## Why VanillaBrick?

 Most component libraries give you lots of widgets but very little control over what happens **before** and **after** something changes.
 You usually get a single callback (`onChange`), often at the wrong time, and then you’re fighting the framework.

-BrickUI is an experiment to flip that around:
+VanillaBrick is an experiment to flip that around:

 - Every interesting thing is an **event** with 3 phases: `before` → `on` → `after`.
 - Events are named like `namespace:action:target` and can use wildcards.